Dor-sketch/sec_mmn11/README.md

-# USocial - A Basic Social Media System in C++
+# 🌐 USocial - A Basic Social Media System in C++

-## Introduction
+## 📖 Introduction

 USocial is a basic social media system simulation written in C++.
 It offers a suite of functionalities that mirror core features of popular social media platforms.
-This project allows users to engage in typical social media activities, from posting text and multimedia to adding friends and exchanging messages.
+This project allows users to engage in typical social media activities, from posting text and multimedia 📸🎥🎵 to adding friends 👫 and exchanging messages ✉️.
 Originally conceived as a coursework project for the Open University of Israel course "Defensive System-Programming (20937)", it now serves a dual role, also being a part of a job application portfolio for students.

-## Technologies Used
+## 🔧 Technologies Used

 - **C++**: The primary language used, incorporating C++14 features.
 - **Smart Pointers**: Usage of `std::shared_ptr` and `std::weak_ptr` to manage resources efficiently and prevent memory leaks.